dotnet/linker/src/linker/ErrorAndWarningCodes.md

 Missing 'value' attribute for field 'field'
 ```

-A field was specified for substitution but no value to be substituted for was given.
+A field was specified for substitution but no value to be substituted was given.

 ---